edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 It is a good idea to read through the [Getting Started using Snaps](../../getting-started/Ch-GettingStartedSnapUsers) before working on this walk-through or at any point to better understand the concepts.

+!!! note
-This guide has been tested on **Ubuntu 22.04** as *development environment*.
+    This guide has been tested on **Ubuntu 22.04** as the desktop OS.
 It may work on other Linux distributions and Ubuntu versions.

-!!! note
-    Some commands are executed on the development environment, but some others on the target Ubuntu Core system.
-For clarity, we add __Core__ to the title of code blocks for commands that are executed on the Ubuntu Core environment.
+    Some commands are executed on the desktop computer, but some others on the target Ubuntu Core system.
+For clarity, we use **🖥 Desktop** and **🚀 Core** titles for code blocks to distinguish where those commands are being executed.

 ## A. Create an image with EdgeX components

-In this chapter, we are going to create OS image that includes the expected EdgeX components.
-Perform these steps in your development environment.
+In this chapter, we will create an OS image that includes the expected EdgeX components.

 ### Configure the Ubuntu Core volumes
 Configuring the volumes is possible via a Gadget snap.